 This applies the "waterline” concept, a great analogy that manufacturer W. L. Gore uses to encourage trust and improve communication, but it's also helpful for understanding their priorities:

 "The waterline principle means that it's ok to make a decision that might punch a hole in the boat as long as the hole is above the waterline so that it won't potentially sink the ship.

 But, if the decision might create a hole below the waterline which might cause the ship to sink, then associates are encouraged to consult with their team so that a collaborative decision can be made.”

-Using the water line concept can help make both you and your manager’s lives easier by establishing a defined process for when you really need to check in with the, and when you can be given more autonomy and independence.
+Using the water line concept can help make both you and your manager's lives easier by establishing a defined process for when you really need to check in with them, and when you can be given more autonomy and independence.